c4dt/showcase/updates/2024-big-update.md

     - https://nal-epfl.github.io/tero-project/
       - no license
     - for both: rename the paper to something more specific
+  - 2024-03-08 - answered Katerina's email with the suggestions from above
 - ESL - David Atienza
   - Added github repo to labs.yaml
   - removed homepage for gem5-x project